-Predictably, one if her friends - male - wrote, "You feel safe when someone says you're cute?"
+Predictably, one if her friends - male - wrote, "You feel unsafe when someone says you're cute?"

 That comment sums up the problem perfectly.